OndrejZapletal99/Google_capstone_project/README.md

 >The grapf shows us that only 13 users (39%) are very activ or active, i.e. more than 10 000 steps, and 20 users (61%) are less then 10 000 steps per day.
 #### 5.2.4 Sleep breakdowns
 A Sleepfoundation.org article [Sleep Calculator: Your Personalized Tool for Sleep](https://www.sleepfoundation.org/sleep-calculator) in 2023 which found that 7 or more hours is a reasonable target for healthy adults.
 So I divided users into two categories:
-- **Not enought of time asleep** - less then 7 hours
+- **Not enough of time asleep** - less then 7 hours
-- **Enought of time asleep** - 7 and more hours
+- **Enough of time asleep** - 7 and more hours
 ```
 SELECT
   Id,
   (AVG(TotalMinutesAsleep)/60) as Asleep_time,
   CASE
-    WHEN (AVG(TotalMinutesAsleep)/60) < 7.0 THEN "not enought of time asleep"
+    WHEN (AVG(TotalMinutesAsleep)/60) < 7.0 THEN "not enough of time asleep"
-    ELSE "enought of time asleep"
+    ELSE "enough of time asleep"
   END sleep_status,
  FROM `bellabeat-401316.bellabeat.daily_sleep`
  GROUP BY Id;
 ```
 ![Users status asleep](https://github.com/OndrejZapletal99/Google_capstone_project/blob/main/PowerBi/user_status_asleep.png)

->The graph shows us that only 50% of users have enought time of asleep.
+>The graph shows us that only 50% of users have enough time of asleep.

 The next graph will confirm or refute the hypothesis that people with 10 000 steps sleep aroud 8 and more hours.